 WHAT IS THE RECOVERY?

-Breast reduction is performed as an outpatient procedure where you go home the same day after your surgery.
+Gynecomastia is performed as an outpatient procedure where you go home the same day after your surgery.
 Most patients will need to wear a compression vest for a period of 2-4 weeks depending on the extent of surgery.
 Most light activity is well tolerated after surgery.
 Heavy repetitive activity of using the arms is avoided until healing is complete, which is usually between one and two months after surgery.
 The scar will continue to improve for months to years afterwards.

 WHAT ARE THE POSSIBLE COMPLICATIONS?